jimbrend/jimbrend/README.md

 But I guess I was expecting to enlist in the Air Force anyway, I wanted to serve.

 You can get by on Cs after Senior year or on Senior year probably... my goal was to enlist work hard and then become an officer probably.
 What did it matter if I was in AP US History, AP English, whatever the fuck.
-Calculus, Trig, Physics were very fun though, I don't think I want to name the teachers but there were a couple I still think about how will they conveyed information and I think I retained all of it.
+Calculus, Trig, Physics were very fun though, I don't think I want to name the teachers but there were a couple I still think about how well they conveyed information and I think I retained all of it.

 Then, after a very fun junior year, senior year sucked.
 I couldn't join because my medical waiver was denied fuck me.
 I had to watch others swear in that was fun.
 I would have happily served in any branch, leaning toward Army enlist, Army officer, or Navy, Marines, anything!
 But I couldn't medical waiver is disqualification from any branch.